TradingLabXYZ/Docs/Marketing/FirstCompetition.md

 ## MEASURES

-- Which KPIs can be relevant to be measured?
+- Relevant KPIs:
   - Number of partecipants
-  - Youtube visits
-  - Twitter engagement (giving away LAB tokens)
   - Landing page visits
+  - New twitter subscribers
+  - New youtube subscribers
 - How to define success of competition?
+  - 50 submissions can be a great result